jcarley/cli/Docs.md

 # Catalyze CLI Version 2.0.0

-## Upgrading from 1.X.X
+## Upgrading from 1.X.X <a id="upgrading"></a>

 Upgrading to the Catalyze CLI version 2.0.0 is easy!
 First, you need to uninstall the previous version of the CLI.
 This is most likely done through `pip uninstall catalyze`.
-Next you need to <a href="#">download</a> the new version.
-Lastly, you need to <a href="#associate">reassociate</a> all your environments.
+Next you need to [download](https://github.com/catalyzeio/cli#downloads) the new version.
+Lastly, you need to [reassociate](#associate) all your environments.

-## <span id="supported">Supported Platforms & Architectures</span>
+## Supported Platforms & Architectures <a id="supported-platforms"></a>

 Since version 2.0.0, the following platforms and architectures are supported by the Catalyze CLI.